❓FAQs on DaaS

 The typical steps envisioned are:

-Integrate with the country specific workflow to enable the use case.
+2. Integrate with the country-specific workflow to enable the use case.

-The goal is to have a DPG solution packaged to make the installation possible in less 8 hours and integration work between 1 to 3 weeks.
+The goal is to have a DPG solution packaged to make the installation possible in less than 8 hours, with integration work requiring between 1 to 3 weeks.
 During this time, the policy and pilot modalities are worked out in parallel.
-The current plan is to provide DPI service to the first user in T+4 weeks.
-T being the date when the country, svc provider and DPG owner kick off meeting after signing the MoU.
+The current plan is to provide DPI service to the first user within 4 weeks from the kick-off date, defined as the date when the country, service provider, and DPG owner hold their initial meeting after signing the MoU.

 What "features" will the package have if you imagine a typical G2P use case

-In the current release G2P Use case envisioned is only ID to Account Mapper.
-Beneficiary & Scheme Management platforms are not planned in this first phase scope.
-In an existing G2P flow, Mapper comes handy to pay to a beneficiary using a functional id.
+In the current release, the G2P use case envisioned is only ID to Account Mapper.
+Beneficiary & Scheme Management platforms are not planned within this first phase scope.
+In an existing G2P flow, Mapper comes handy to pay to a beneficiary using a functional ID.

-If a svc provider (e.g Deloitte) is spending time/ effort packaging this, how will it become available to the competition?
+If a service provider such as Deloitte is spending time and effort packaging this, how will it become available to the competition?
 Or will this package belong to Deloitte and others will have to build their own?

 DPGs are providing the installable package.
-Deloitte and another svc provider are consuming it as is.
-Deloitte is building tech support, proj mgmt unit (PMU) capacity and coordination with cloud svc providers as part of the DaaS initiative.
+Deloitte and other service providers are consuming it as is.
+Deloitte is building tech support, project management unit (PMU) capacity, and coordination with cloud service providers as part of the DaaS initiative.

-In future, Deloitte may add new features on open source offering and provide value added services to create a competitive landscape.
+In the future, Deloitte may add new features to the open source offering and provide value-added services to create a competitive landscape.

 Does the IP of the package be with the DPG who can allow any other vendor to use it?

-Yes, for the work done and put out by the DPG.
-For any custom packages (in future), Svc Providers may be encouraged to use open source licences but not mandatory.
+Yes, for the work done and released by the DPG.
+For any custom packages in future, service providers may be encouraged to use open source licences but this is not mandatory.
 DPGs/Funders may enforce some of these policies.

 What if the country wants to use some other private sector provider for the second use case of G2P payments (beyond the pilot)?